jtl-software/connector-documentation/book/debugging.rst

 * notice
 * warning

-All default log files listed below are suffixed by the current date in ISO 8601 format and have the file type log.
+All default log files listed below are suffixed by the current date in ISO 8601 format and have the file extension log.

 * checksum: The linking, reading and writing of the checksums are written into this file.
 * global: Any log information from endpoint controller is written into this file